VPeti11/steamos-edge/README.md

 > The original SteamOS source code leak was uncompilable.
 - Does this contain every file from the original leak?
 > No, this is a stripped version which has everything you need in order to run it.
+---
+SteamOS SDK is a stripped and fixed version of the SteamOS 3 source code leak.